yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 {% endinittab %}

-{% refer %}The order of parameters of the event handling method is strict, please refer to [Dynamic Data Event Handler Adapter|Event Listener Container#eventhandleradapter] for more information about it.{% endrefer %}
+{% refer %}The order of parameters of the event handling method is strict, please refer to depanlinkDynamic Data Event Handler Adaptertengahlink./event-listener-container.html#eventhandleradapterbelakanglink for more information about it.{% endrefer %}

 # Trigger Receive Operation